The Summit of the Gods

 The Summit of the Gods (神々の山嶺, Kamigami no Itadaki) is a manga series written and illustrated by Jiro Taniguchi.
 Based on a 1998 novel by Baku Yumemakura, it follows Fukamachi, a photographer who finds a camera supposedly belonging to George Mallory, a mountaineer who went missing on Mount Everest, and goes on a mountain-climbing adventure along with his friend Habu Joji.

+Plot

+In 1924, British climbers George Mallory and Andrew Irvine disappeared during their attempt to become the first people to reach the summit of Mount Everest, leaving unanswered the question of whether they succeeded before dying.
+In 1993 Kathmandu, Japanese photographer Makoto Fukamachi, accompanying an Everest expedition, discovers an old camera in a small antique shop that he believes may have belonged to Mallory.
+Before he can secure it, the camera is taken by a taciturn man known locally as "Bikha Sanp," whom Fukamachi suspects is actually Jōji Habu, a once-legendary Japanese solo climber who vanished from the mountaineering world years earlier.

+Unable to confront Habu directly, Fukamachi begins tracing the climber's past, uncovering a life defined by obsession, isolation, and an uncompromising pursuit of the highest peaks.
+The narrative alternates between Fukamachi's investigation and Habu's climbing history, revealing his rise as an exceptional but self-destructive alpinist driven to test human limits.
+As Fukamachi's search leads him back toward Everest itself, linking Habu's fate to the enduring mystery of Mallory and Irvine.

 Release

 The manga was originally serialized in the magazine Business Jump by Shueisha between May 2000 and July 2003 issues.
 It was collected into five tankōbon published between December 15, 2000, and March 20, 2003, then re-released in bunkoban between October 18, 2006, and January 18, 2007.
 An English-language version was licensed by British company Fanfare/Ponent Mon in 2007.
 On July 23, 2009, its first volume was released, and the last was released on July 31, 2015.
 It has also been published in French by Kana in 2004–2005, German by Schreiber & Leser, and Spanish by Ponent Mon.